 This cM project is ongoing, so check this blog for updated information.

 Whichever tests you choose, you and your matches now work together as a group, trying to put together a family history that traces the paths each of your ancestors took as their families grew and moved away.
-This is what genealogy is all about: names, dates and places (then adding any information you can gather in order to "put flesh on the bones" of our ancestors).
+This is what genealogy is all about: names (and how they are related to each other), dates and places (then adding any information you can gather in order to "put flesh on the bones" of our ancestors).

 The following is a brief tutorial to get you started with analyzing your at-DNA matches.
 It was first published on my blog (see below), which you are encouraged to subscribe to or follow via RSS.
 Also, I highly recommend the book, The Family Tree Guide to DNA Testing and Genetic Genealogy by Blaine T. Bettinger, and this blog post.
 Even though it is primarily directed to Y-DNA, there is a great deal of useful information.
 Here is an excellent series of classes and an essential tutorial from a highly successful genetic genealogist.